NovakEvgeniy/kyo-spring-boot-integration764/README.md

 # kyo-spring-boot-integration764

+- The project demonstrates the creation of a classic industrial-grade starter for implementing the functional language KYO within a Spring Boot application.
-This repository contains two related applications: kyo-spring-boot-starter (hereafter — *Starter*) and kyo-spring-boot-test (hereafter — *Test*).
+- This repository contains two related applications: kyo-spring-boot-starter (hereafter — *Starter*) and kyo-spring-boot-test (hereafter — *Test*).
-Thanks to its reference to *Starter*, the *Test* application can use functional language features within the Java Spring Boot environment.
+- Thanks to its reference to *Starter*, the *Test* application can use functional language features within the Java Spring Boot environment.

 ---